 - Regularly inspect the feet visually.
 If you find it difficult to see the bottom of your feet, you can use a portable mirror propped against the bottom corner of a wall to assist you.

 - Keep your heels hydrated with a good heel balm.
 This will assist in preventing the skin from drying and cracking.

 - Wear sensible footwear that does not cause excessive rubbing or damage to your feet.

-By following these simple recommendations you will be minimising the chances of suffering from the ill effects caused by diabetes.
-For more information on wound management of Diabetic Foot click on the link here.
+By following these simple recommendations, you will be minimising the chances of suffering from the ill effects caused by diabetes.

 Interested to Learn More?